-Edo, Ekiti, Kwara, Lagos, Ogun, Ondo, Osun and Oyo states: The security situation in these states is relatively stable and facilities are well developed compared to other parts of the country.
+Edo, Ekiti, Kwara, Lagos, Ogun, Ondo, Osun and Oyo states: The security situation in these states is relatively stable, with well-developed facilities compared to other parts of the country.
 However, there remain high levels of criminality, including petty crime, assaults and armed attack.
 Avoid unnecessary travel after dark.

 Commercial and internet fraud: Commercial and internet fraud is prevalent and often originates in Nigeria.
 Scams come in many forms, including romance, friendship, business ventures and employment opportunities.
 Victims have suffered financial loss.
 Some who travel to Nigeria have had their lives endangered.

 If you are the victim of a scam, obtain legal advice.
 Do not to travel to Nigeria to seek restitution.
-Closely scrutinise all approaches originating in Nigeria from people unknown to you.
+Scrutinise all approaches originating in Nigeria from people unknown to you.
 Do not send money to anyone in Nigeria until proper checks are made.

-If you are travelling to Nigeria, your relatives and friends may receive bogus phone calls and emails from Nigeria claiming that an Australian traveller is in distress legally, financially or subject to a medical emergency and money is required to assist them.
+If you're travelling to Nigeria, your relatives and friends may receive bogus phone calls and emails from Nigeria claiming that an Australian traveller is in distress legally, financially or subject to a medical emergency and money is required to assist them.
 Treat any requests for money with caution.
-If friends and family are unsuccessful in attempts to contact you directly and remain concerned, they should then contact the Department of Foreign Affairs and Trade’s Consular Emergency Centre (see
+If friends and family are unable to contact you directly and remain concerned, they should contact the Department of Foreign Affairs and Trade’s Consular Emergency Centre (see

 Where to Get Help for contact details).
 Be careful about disclosing personal information and disposing of personal documents while in Nigeria.